zor-cell/JavaWebAssembly/README.md

 with Java 8.

 ## Usage
+A brief overview of how this repository can be used.

+### Java Compilation
+Compile .jar file:\
+The _.idea_ folder is present in the repository on purpose, as it includes preconfigured build configurations for building artifacts that compile all source code files to the _webapp/lib_ folder where it is used in WebAssembly.

+Alternatively, the .jar file can be compiled like this:\

+### Development Server
-Start a local HTTP development server in the _webapp/_ directory:
+Start a local HTTP development server in the _webapp_ directory:

 With python:\
 `~/JavaWebAssembly/webapp: python -m http.server`